vikas8983/office-js/README.md

 3. Submit your changes as a pull request.
 4. Once the pull request is approved, the deployment will take place.

+If you run into issues, contact Michael Zlatkovsky

 <br/>
 <br/>